 - Turn the ignition key for the port engine "ON".
 This will turn the Power Assist Pump "ON". - Repeat "Step 2". - If no more bubbles can be seen then the bleeding is complete.
 Turn the Power Purge 'OFF".
 Close all four bleeder valves.
 Disconnect the four lines from the cylinders and both lines from the helm.
-Remove the helm fitting and replace it with vent cap. - If bubbles are still present in lines, then bleeding was not successful.Repeat entire process.
+Remove the helm fitting and replace it with vent cap. - If bubbles are still present in lines, then bleeding was not successful.
+Repeat entire process.

-5.8 Handling Characteristics
+5.7 Handling Characteristics

-World Cat Glacier Bay Edition catamarans have semi-displacement hulls.
-Semi-displacement hulls provide superior handling characteristics, even at low speed, and an improved ride in rough water.
+World Cat's patented VectroFloTM hull is a semi-displacement hull, which exhibits characteristics of both planing and displacement hulls.
+Planing hulls provide speed and economy of operation since a limited amount of the hull is in contact with the water.
+However, they feature flat sections along the chine which can negatively affect handling at low speeds and harder impacts at high speed.
+Displacement hulls provide superior handling characteristics, even at low speed, and an improved ride in rough water.
+Speed and economy suffer however, since more of the hull is submerged.
 Our proven design provides a superior ride, excellent handling characteristics in a variety of conditions, and speed with economy of operation.
-To help you experience the softest ride, study the following sections.
+To help you experience "The Ultimate Ride", study the following sections:

-5.8.1 Turning Characteristics
+5.7.1 Turning Characteristics